top of page

 Cool misty morning at Woorgreens Nature Reserve

-This winter in the Forest of Dean has been charming to capture so far - aside from the stormy weather - and I encourage you to consider exploring the outdoors during the colder months.
-There's an abundance of sights to enjoy, with the season offering its own distinct charm.
-Embrace the tranquility and the unique beauty that winter brings.
-So, wrap up warm and venture out to experience all that this enchanting landscape has to offer.
+This winter in the Forest of Dean has been captivating, despite stormy weather.
+I encourage everyone to explore the outdoors during the colder months.
+Abundant sights await, and the season unveils a unique charm.
+Embrace the tranquility and beauty that winter brings.
+So, wrap up warm and venture out to experience this enchanting landscape.

-And for the encore, here's a few more photos I've taken this Winter...
+And for the encore, here are a few more photos I've taken this winter...

 2 Comments